Taiwan Dog: The Japanese rule

 The Qing Empire was defeated in the First Sino-Japanese War of 1894–95.
 When the Treaty of Shimonoseki was signed on April 17, 1895, Taiwan was ceded to Japan, which sought to transform Taiwan into the supply-end of an extremely unequal flow of assets.
 The Japanese made efforts to exert full control over the aborigines, the first time this had ever been carried out.
 The means of accomplishing this goal took three main forms: anthropological study of the natives of Taiwan, attempts to reshape the aborigines in the mould of the Japanese culture, and military suppression.
-During Japanese occupation, Taiwanese aborigines were under repressive rule and the Formosan Mountain Dogs were intensively crossbred with Japanese dogs, due to the Japanese government relocating many remote high-mountain villages closer to administrative control.
+During Japanese rule, Taiwanese aborigines were under repressive rule and the Formosan Mountain Dogs were intensively crossbred with Japanese dogs, due to the Japanese government relocating many remote high-mountain villages closer to administrative control.
 Furthermore, Japanese immigrants massively explored the east coast, currently called Hualien and Taitung Counties.
 The east coast expeditions further provided a chance of crossbreeding Japanese dogs with the Formosans.

 An aboriginal hunting party in Ba̍k-sa, Formosan dog at the bottom right corner.
 Photo by John Thomson, 1871: "A Native Hunting Party Baksa Formosa 1871".

 From a collection of National Geographic photos ca. 1939, taken by Japanese photographer Katsuyama (幽芳勝山) with the Saisiyat people.